 |Chemical Compatibility||Resistant to most chemicals and solvents|

 |Air Permeability||6 ft3/ft2/min @ 0.5″ H2O minimum|

-As confirmed through Eichrom’s ISO9001 Quality Control Plan, the Resolve PTFE Filters have a low radiological background, excellent peak resolution as measured by FWHM, and has physical characteristics that make it easy to handle.
-The filters are labeled with a grid on the back side of the filter to facilitate correct filter orientation on the air sampling unit.
+As confirmed through Eichrom’s ISO9001 Quality Control Plan, the Resolve PTFE Filters have a low radiological background and excellent peak resolution as measured by FWHM.
+The physical characteristics of the filters make them easy to handle, and the backsides of the filters are labeled with a grid to facilitate correct filter orientation on the air sampling unit (Figure 1).

-The table below compares the Resolve PTFE Filter’s alpha and beta backgrounds as measured on a gas flow proportional counter to cellulose and glass fiber filters.
-The Resolve filter has a background indistinguishable from zero, in contrast to the glass fiber which, as would be expected, has small background levels of alpha and beta radioactivity.
+The table below compares the alpha and beta backgrounds, measured on a gas flow proportional counter, for the Resolve PTFE Filters, cellulose and glass fiber filters.
+The Resolve filter has a background which is not signficantly different than the instrument background.
+The glass fiber filter has significant background levels of alpha and beta radioactivity.